 docker run -it -d --name=xteve -p 34400:34400 -v ~/xteve_home:/home/xteve/.xteve bl0m1/xtevedocker:latest

 As we can see there is only one port mapped and a single volume path.
-I will not get into too much details on docker setup and configuration in this article as I presume that you have the basic knowledge of running a docker container.
+I will not get into too many details on docker setup and configuration in this article as I presume that you have the basic knowledge of running a docker container.

-After you have setup the XTEVE container and have it up and running it will most likely be on the ip address of your NAS running on its default 34400 port (unless you have changed that).
-In any case you can access the interface by going to the default page on http://your_NAS_IP:34400/web.
+After you have set up the XTEVE container and have it up and running it will most likely be on the IP address of your NAS running on its default 34400 port (unless you have changed that).
+In any case, you can access the interface by going to the default page on http://your_NAS_IP:34400/web.

 For this setup/demo you can use any IPTV list on the internet that you can get your hands on as well as a XMLTV list/URL to make this work.
 Keep in mind that most EPG solutions (XMLTV lists) are paid, so I will not list here any specific ones.
-You can also run your own solution to create daily or weekly EPG for free but thats a topic for another article.
+You can also run your own solution to create daily or weekly EPG for free but that's a topic for another article.

-So, now that we have a running XTEVE setup and a working list of channels with their valid EPG, its time to configure Plex LiveTV and connect it to this tv proxy.
+So, now that we have a running XTEVE setup and a working list of channels with their valid EPG, it's time to configure Plex LiveTV and connect it to this tv proxy.

 Plex LiveTV configuration

-If you have a Plex server running on a hardware that supports hardware transcoding (also a Plex Pass feature), this will be good news for you.
+If you have a Plex server running on hardware that supports hardware transcoding (also a Plex Pass feature), this will be good news for you.
 Live TV can at times, require transcoding depending on your choice of Plex client device.
 In certain cases, video and/or audio will need to be transcoded and with HW transcode support your CPU will not be pegged that much (if at all) as it would be while transcoding would be on a pure software level.

 For this to work Plex needs to find your digital tuner (XTEVE in this case) on your network.
 There is also a manual input option so if it will not detect XTEVE you can manually input it in this format:

 Click continue.
-In the next step your tuner should be detected and you will see the list of channels as well (those that you mapped in XTEVE with their corresponding EPG).
+In the next step, your tuner should be detected and you will see the list of channels as well (those that you mapped in XTEVE with their corresponding EPG).
 If all the channels that you were expecting are listed just click continue again.

-In the next step Plex will ask for your EPG (XMLTV) source.
+In the next step, Plex will ask for your EPG (XMLTV) source.
 Even though we have mapped the channels in XTEVE we have to do it again here.
 So if you have used a public list or static file enter the path to that file and continue forward.

 As you can see we need to map all the channels again (if not detected automatically) with their corresponding EPG code in order for Plex LiveTV to be able to pull the timetable as well as the description for all the content of all those channels.

-Now that we have completed the setup, it would be good to reset Plex server.
+Now that we have completed the setup, it would be good to reset the Plex server.
 There is a known problem with XTEVE and Plex if this is not done.
 XTEVE tuner will be presented as not accessible unless you reboot (but it will still work fine).

-After all this is done, you are good to go and enjoy your content.
+After all, this is done, you are good to go and enjoy your content.
 Visit the Live TV & DVR section on your Plex server and you will be presented with a similar TV Guide.

-Clicking on any channel name it will tune Live TV broadcast and for all the things that you see in the guide in the future, you will have the option to record and save in a library that you can prepare for it.
+Clicking on any channel name will tune Live TV broadcast and for all the things that you see in the guide in the future, you will have the option to record and save in a library that you can prepare for it.
 All that content will be crawled as well and you can edit them as you see fit.